geraveoyomama/sconce/README.md

 ## podman TorchAPI Server in Debian-slim with Wine 9
 ---

-This is a container image you can build yourself from Debian-slim.
-It will launch Space Engineers Torch Server, and you can interact with it through a password protectedVNC server.
+This is a container image to run Torch for space engineers.
+You can interact with it through a password protected VNC server or by editing the configs manually.

-This was created by combining previous work done by very smart people.
+This was created by combining previous work done by very smart people, credits down below.

 ### Features
 ---
  - Wine 9 (staging, esync compatible)
  - Configurable parameters for the container (torch autostart, password config).
  - Torch GUI over VNC (password configurable).
  - No permission issues.
 The container has the same access as the running user.
 DO NOT RUN AS ROOT.
-Make specific user if you need to and rely on standard linux permissions.
+Create specific user to isolate and rely on standard linux file permissions.
- - remote API works
+ - remote API working

 ## Requirements
 ---